magicmark/programming-protips-wiki/src/protips/limit-logic-in-try-block.md

 ## Why?

 There's _lots_ of things could throw inside our original try block.
 We may accidentally silence and ignore unrelated errors.

-(e.g. Maybe the config file _was_ found, but `scanPaths` wasn't specified - so `scanPaths.forEach` throws, but we silenced it!
-Uh oh!)
+For example, maybe the config file _was_ found, but `scanPaths` wasn't specified
+- so `scanPaths.forEach` throws, but we silenced it!
+Uh oh!

+Avoid a giant "catch all" try block to avoid gobbling up errors.